After Nice attack, French Muslims feel fear and alienation

-NICE, France, July 18 In the poor Nice suburb of Ariane, many Muslims feel their community is being unfairly blamed for the Bastille Day attack that killed 84 people, and fear discrimination and social divisions will grow in its wake.

-Islamic State claimed the attack and hailed Tunisian-born Mohamed Lahouaiej Bouhlel, who drove a truck through a crowd of revellers on the French city's sea-front promenade last Thursday, as one if its soldiers.
+Islamic State claimed the attack and hailed Tunisian-born Mohamed Lahouaiej Bouhlel, who drove a truck through a crowd of revelers on the French city's sea-front promenade last Thursday, as one if its soldiers.

 Prime Minister Manuel Valls said at the weekend that the 31-year-old attacker had been "radicalised very quickly".
 The Paris prosecutor said on Monday that, while there was no evidence that he had direct links to Islamic State, he had recently developed an interest in radical Islam.

-In Ariane, a district with a big Muslim population a few kilometres from the Abbatoirs neighbourhood where Bouhlel lived, the imam of the local Al Fourkane mosque said radical groups preyed on the weak, and cautioned against focusing on the killer's faith.
+In Ariane, a district with a big Muslim population a few kilometers from the Abbatoirs neighborhood where Bouhlel lived, the imam of the local Al Fourkane mosque said radical groups preyed on the weak, and cautioned against focusing on the killer's faith.

 "Because the weak are being exploited doesn't mean that we should come down hard on their religion.
 Quite the opposite.
 We should be uniting together and defending the country," said Boubekeur Bekri, adding that "a crime is a crime" regardless of faith.